lovelysystems/lovely-gradle-plugin/example/README.md

 This is an example project using the plugin directly via includeBuild in `settings.gradle.kts`.

-This project creates a docker image which prints out the project version when run.
+This project creates a docker image with two stages printing a line when run.

 To build the docker image run ``../gradlew`` in this directory.